 Brahe had additional reason to question the motion of the Earth, for his excellent stellar positional observations continued to fail to detect any parallax.
 This lack of annual parallax implied that the celestial sphere was "immeasurably large".
 Brahe had also attempted to measure the size of stars, not understanding that the apparent size of a star simply reflects the blurring caused by the passage of starlight through the atmosphere.
 Brahe's estimate for the size of stars would place them larger than the current day estimate of the size of the Earth's orbit.
 Such "titanic" stars are absurd according to Brahe's understanding of stars at the time.

-Brahe proposed a hybrid solutions to the geocentric model which preserves the geocentric nature of the Earth at the center of the Universe, but placed the inner planets (Mercury and Venus) in orbit around the Sun.
-This configuration resolves the problem of Mercury and Venus lack of large angular distances from the Sun, but saves the key criticism of the heliocentric model, that the Earth is in motion.
+Brahe proposed a hybrid solution to the geocentric model which preserves the geocentric nature of the Earth at the center of the Universe, but placed the all planets in orbit around the Sun.
+This configuration resolves the problem of Mercury and Venus lack of large angular distances from the Sun, but saves the key criticism of the heliocentric model, that the Earth is not in motion.
 In other works, Brahe's geoheliocentric model fit the available data but followed the philosophical intuition of a non-moving Earth.

-Neither successfully predicts the motion of the planets.
+Neither the Egyptian or Tycho's models successfully predicts the motion of the planets.
 The solution will be discovered by a student of Tycho's, who finally resolves the heliocentric cosmology with the use of elliptical orbits.